sagemath/sage-archive-2023-02-01/src/doc/en/faq/faq-usage.rst

     $ BROWSER='open -a Firefox %s' ./sage --notebook jupyter
     $ BROWSER='open -a Google\ Chrome %s' ./sage --notebook jupyter

-  With the old SageNB notebook:

-  ..
-CODE-BLOCK:: shell-session

-    $ BROWSER='open -a Firefox' ./sage --notebook
-    $ BROWSER='open -a Google\ Chrome' ./sage --notebook

 Where is the source code for ``<function>``?
 """"""""""""""""""""""""""""""""""""""""""""